No-Trade-No-Life/Yuan/ui/docs/docs/tutorial-basics/creating-your-first-strategy.md

 7. Well done!
 We have run our first agent.

 :::info
-You can find more details about the agent in the [Agent Guide](/docs/agent-guide) section.
+You can find more details about the agent in the [Guide - Agent](/docs/category/guide---agent) section.
 :::

 ## Implement the strategy